weiganghuang/holops-1803/task4.md

     Commit performed by admin via tcp using cli.

     ```
-1. Check the discovered L2Vpn services.
-Note, in service instance
-    creation code, we set `description-pe device-name` as the service instance name:
+2. Check the discovered L2Vpn services.
+Note that in service instance creation code, we set the description concatenated with device name as the service instance name.

     ```
     admin@ncs> admin@ncs> show services L2Vpn ?